modular-magician/puppet-google-compute/README.md

 ##### `source_image_encryption_key`

+Required.
 The customer-supplied encryption key of the source image.
 Required if the source image is protected by a customer-supplied encryption key.

 ##### source_image_encryption_key/raw_key